 There are several important mindsets and systems that need to be in place - before you make the leap into changing your performance appraisal system.
 Be warned!
-There are many, many more elements than I share here, to create high performance, but my hope is this will help with your research.
+There are many, many more elements than I share here, to create a successful no-rating performance appraisal, but my hope is this will help with your research.

 Rather than calling it Performance Appraisal or Performance Review, give it a different name.
 (The way you language things is very important.
-Think of the picture that comes to mind when you say review or appraisal vs growth.
-Or, would you rather have a supervisor or a leader.
-Completely different picture right!).
+Who would you rather work for a supervisor or a leader?
+Quite different pictures come to mind right?
+Think of the picture that comes to mind when you say performance review or performance appraisal vs performance growth.

-In the pdf, "My Success Performance Growth" you'll see two different types of forms that each of the clients chose to use.
-However, both systems are based on the Solutions Focus coaching model - which we had taught leaders some months before moving over to the new system.
+Below is a pdf called, "My Success Performance Growth".
+In it you'll see two different types of forms that each of these clients chose to use for their programs.
+It is important to note that both systems are based on the Solutions Focus coaching model - which we had taught leaders some months before moving over to the new system.
 If you haven't used Solutions Focused Coaching before, you can find out a bit more about it here.

 Teaching a business owner mindset to your team members, sets them up for taking self-responsibility for their success.
 You can find out more about this mindset in this free video training.
 If you want to go into greater depth you can download the entire course.
 In the course there are also self-assessments that you might like to think about for your performance review system.

 Please note.
 I have purchased all the images in the presentations, however, that DOES NOT give you the right to use them.
 If you use them you are likely to come unstuck with copyright laws.
-I recommend you go find your own images.
+You need to source your own images.

-There are small notes in the presentations, which should help you with context for each slide.
+I've includes some very brief comments in the notes section in each of the presentation, which should help you with context for each slide.
 But to add a bit more clarity here are some extra notes.